 Photo thanks to Tulane Public Relations

-Wooden library card catalogs with brass handles
+Wooden card catalogue in library with brass handles

 Photo by Megan Amaral